animeshps/confetti-calculator/README.md

 It is a confetti-calculator made by react js .

-running instructions :
+running instructions :<br>
-step1:Download the zip file direct from the github of my code. step2:Then unzip it in pc. step3:Now open this folder in vs code . step4:now type "npm run start" or "npm start" in the terminal and press enter.
+step1:Download the zip file direct from the github of my code.<br>
+step2:Then unzip it in pc.<br>
+step3:Now open this folder in vs code .<br>
+step4:now type "npm run start" or "npm start" in the terminal and press enter.<br>
 Now the live website will open in the browser .

 UI/UX is as like :